DIY vs. Managed SD-WAN: How Are Both Defined?

 - Additional security: Even with an SD-WAN in place, organizations will still need to install and configure extra security technologies and protocols to ensure that sensitive data is protected until it arrives at its destination.

-- Additional configuration: Managed SD-WAN is not completely hands-off.
+- Additional configuration: A managed solution is not completely hands-off.
 Companies are still responsible for configuring network paths and routers before deployment.

 Pros of Managed SD-WAN